expectedparrot/edsl/docs/exceptions.rst

 Or a question may be unanswered and the model has returned `None`.
 These exceptions are typically raised by the `Question` class and are subclassed from `QuestionAnswerValidationError`.

-A useful starting point for debugging these exceptions is to check the `Settings` class for the `Questions` model.
+A useful starting point for debugging these exceptions is to check the `Settings` class for the `Questions` model (https://github.com/expectedparrot/edsl/blob/main/edsl/questions/settings.py).
 The default settings (which can be modified) are as follows:

 .. code-block:: python